dkershaw10/microsoft-graph-docs/authorization/PermissionsTopic10.md

 | _User.ReadWrite.All_ |   Read and write all users' full profiles | Allows the app to read and write the full set of profile properties, group membership, reports and managers of other users in your organization, without a signed-in user.| Yes |

 ### Details

 The full profile includes all of the declared properties of the [User](../api-reference/v1.0/resources/user.md) resource.
-Because the profile might contain sensitive directory information or personally identifiable information (PII), several permissions constrain app access to a limited set of properties known as a basic profile.
+Because the profile might contain sensitive directory information or personally identifiable information (PII), the _User.ReadBasic.All_ permission constrains app access to a limited set of properties known as a basic profile.
 For users, the basic profile includes only the following properties:

 - Display name
 - First and last name
 - Photo
 - Email address

 ### Example Scenarios
 **Delegated**

-* Your app reads the full user profile for the signed in user.
+* _User.Read_ : Your app reads the full user profile for the signed in user.
 This will not include relationships.
 To see relationships, request _User.ReadBasic.All_ or _User.Read.All_.
-* Your app reads files, mail and calendar information for the signed in user.
-Combine _User.Read_ with  _Files.Read_, _Mail.Read_, _Calendars.Read_  (Enable sign-in and read user profile, Read users' files,  Read user mail,  Read user calendars)
+For organization accounts, basic company information can also be read -- DO YOU HAVE TO READ THE organization RESOURCE FOR THIS?
+* _User.ReadBasic.All_ : Your app can read the basic profile of all users the directory.
+For LOB or organizations, this allows your app to read relationships like manager and directReports.
+HOW IS THIS DIFFERENT FOR PERSONAL ACCOUNTS -- i.e WHAT KIND OF RELATIONSHIPS CAN THEY READ?
-* Your app reads  the signed-in user's files and files that other users have shared with the signed-in user.
-Combine  _User.Read_ with  _Files.Read_, _Sites.Read.All_ (Enable sign-in and read user profile, Read users' files,  Read items in all site collections )
+* _User.Read_,  _Files.Read_, and _Sites.Read.All_ : Your app reads  the signed-in user's files and files that other users have shared with the signed-in user.
+NOT SURE WHETHER WE WOULD SHOW SCENRIOS w/ MULTIPLE PERMS LIKE THIS.
+THEY MIGHT FIT BETTER IN THE PERMISSION SCENARIOS TOPIC.

+**Application Permissions**

+* Scenario 1
+* Scenario 2
+* Scenario 3

+For more complex scenarios involving multiple permissions, see <Permission Scenarios Topic>.